xaintly/readablePassphraseJS/README.md

 The wordList objects reconstruct the dictionary when the library is loaded.
 Common patterns are reduced to a set of default transformations.

-The uncompressed javascript dictionary is available on request.
+The uncompressed javascript dictionary is available on [github](https://github.com/xaintly/readablePassphraseJS/tree/master/old)